Improve your Wi-Fi speeds

 An illustration showing a brick wall separating a Nest Wifi Pro router from a smartphone

-Ensure that walls or other solid objects aren't blocking your Wi-Fi signal.
+Make sure that walls or other solid objects aren't blocking your Wi-Fi signal.

-Wi-Fi networks use a radio signal that can be blocked or weakened by any number of construction materials: cinder block, concrete, metal and even wood and drywall.
-Be sure to keep the top, sides and front of your router clear of walls and obstacles.
-The Wi-Fi signal is emitted from all directions of the router, so make sure the box is out in the open, not inside a cabinet or drawer.
+Keep the top, sides, and front of your router clear of walls and obstacles.
+The Wi-Fi signal is emitted from all directions of the router, so make sure the box is out in the open (and not inside a cabinet or drawer).

 An illustration of a 90s-era beige computer, with a green terminal cursor on the screen.
 The computer has a mouse and keyboard.